jamescroft/fontawesome-cheatsheet/README.md

 Go check out the [published Bootstrap 3 Glyphs cheat sheet page](http://jamescroft.github.io/bootstrap-cheatsheets/glyphicons).

-**Note**: The [Font Awesome version of this cheat sheet](http://jamescroft.github.io/bootstrap-cheatsheets/font-awesome) is also available, but is not quite finished just yet.
+The [Font Awesome version of this cheat sheet](http://jamescroft.github.io/bootstrap-cheatsheets/font-awesome) is also available.

 ###About Bootstrap 3 Glyphs

 Glyphs are great!
-They're one of my favourite additions to native [Bootstrap 3](http://getbootstrap.com), and are made by the very talented Jan Kovařík over at [Glyphicons](http://glyphicons.com/).
+They're one of my favourite additions to [Bootstrap 3](http://getbootstrap.com), and are made by the very talented Jan Kovařík over at [Glyphicons](http://glyphicons.com/).
 I've been working with these glyphs quite a lot, so I thought I'd make a cheat sheet for myself.

 ###Cheat sheet?